13 Winter Driving Mistakes That Could Put You in Danger

 Ignoring the owner’s manual

 You can keep your owner’s manual buried in your glove box when the weather is nice, but Chevy warns that brushing it aside come winter would be a mistake.
-Dig out that owner’s manual and brush up on your car’s anti-lock brakes, traction control system, and four- or all-wheel-drive (if equipped) to make sure you are comfortable with how it all works.
+Dig out that owner’s manual and get up to speed on your car’s anti-lock brakes, traction control system, and four- or all-wheel-drive (if equipped) to make sure you are comfortable with how it all works.
 Don’t have the owner’s manual?
 Check the smartphone app for the brand, model, and year of your car.

 Not changing your tires